Reform bureaucrats: Activities in Manchuria

 Following the 1931 Japanese invasion of Manchuria, the Japanese Kwantung Army experimented with state-building in the new puppet state of Manchukuo.
-Within a year of the invasion, bureaucratic forces were introduced to Manchuria - army leaders Shigeru Honjo and Kanji Ishiwara were recalled to Japan, being replaced with the more low-key Nobuyoshi Muto and Kuniaki Koiso, who began to invite bureaucrats to Manchuria - in July 1932, Naoki Hoshino was invited to advise the Finance Department of Manchukuo, who then invited Tadayuki Furumi, Reisuke Matsuda, and Hideoto Mori, all of which would play important roles in Manchukuo.
-In 1933, Etsusaburo Shiina and Yoji Minobe were transferred to Manchuria, where Shiina served in the Industrial Department and Minobe served in the Patent Bureau.
+Within a year of the invasion, bureaucratic forces were introduced to Manchuria - army leaders Shigeru Honjo and Kanji Ishiwara were recalled to Japan, being replaced with the more low-key Nobuyoshi Muto and Kuniaki Koiso, who began to invite bureaucrats to Manchuria - in July 1932, Naoki Hoshino was invited to advise the Finance Department of Manchukuo, who then invited Tadayuki Furumi [ja], Reisuke Matsuda, and Hideoto Mori [ja], all of which would play important roles in Manchukuo.
+In 1933, Etsusaburo Shiina and Yoji Minobe [ja] were transferred to Manchuria, where Shiina served in the Industrial Department and Minobe served in the Patent Bureau.
 In October 1936, Nobusuke Kishi followed suit, becoming the deputy director of the Industrial Department.

 The bureaucrats who arrived in Manchuria saw it as a way to showcase administrative ability to the West.
 They wanted efficient bureaucratic administration and industrial wealth.
 Shiina believed, in regards to peace in the region, that "there is a 7:3 ratio of military might to government.
 Without a 7:3 ratio of government to military might it cannot be achieved.
 To the extent possible, win the hearts of the people through the power of government; if this fails, then bring out military force."
 The balance of power between the Kwantung Army and the bureaucrats was made so that the bureaucrats could control the state and the foundations of industry while the military would rule through internal guidance over bureaucratic activities.

 The bureaucrats were, in Manchuria, challenged with providing the foundations for industry.
 Shiina created the Temporary Industrial Research Bureau in October 1934, which was tasked with researching hydropower, industry, agriculture, and infrastructure, as well as the legal framework for economic planning.
 Hoshino created the Continental Science Board, which focused on scientific and technological research.
 Kishi, having had the Chief of Staff, Seishiro Itagaki, agree that he would have complete freedom in the industrial economy, created an ambitious industrialization plan that included dams, power-line construction, land-reclamation, the setting up of an aluminium industry, and mining.
 Kishi invited Nissan's leader Gisuke Ayukawa to Manchuria to oversee these projects.

 In preparation for a war with the Soviet Union, Ishiwara, along with radical officers and reform bureaucrats, tried to transform Manchukuo into a war economy based on heavy and chemical industries.
 In 1936, reform bureaucrats in Manchukuo's Industrial Department created a Five-Year Industrial Plan.